JianXinyu/ENGI9875/lab2/report_doc/lab2_report.md

 How does the execution time vary with respect to `JOBS` and `WORK_PER_JOB`?

-To simplify the command, I wrote the script:
+To simplify the command, I wrote the bash script:

 ```bash
 #!/bin/bash